Relieving symptoms

 How to manage breathlessness

-Stand and lean back on a wall or sit with a chair back to support muscles and concentrate on breathing out fully and slowly
+Stand and lean back on a wall or sit with a chair back to support muscles and concentrate on breathing out fully and slowly.

 Exercising and building up strength in your legs will also help fitness and make breathing easier.
-Try this:

-• Lie on your side, well supported, with a hand on your tummy
+• lie on your side, well supported, with a hand on your tummy

-• Try and let your abdomen push out your hand
+• try and let your abdomen push out your hand

-• Do this by breathing in and out slowly and silently through your nose
+• do this by breathing in and out slowly and silently through your nose

-• Practice little and often, every hour for 1-2 minutes
+• practice little and often, every hour for 1-2 minutes

-Use of Devices:
+Use of devices

 There are also a number of handheld devices that can help remove mucus from your lungs.
 Although these devices look different, most work in a similar way.
 Generally, they use a combination of vibrations and air pressure to make it easier to cough out any mucus.